 L&T Power’s capability spectrum embraces Coal and Gas-based projects.
 Our expertise encompasses virtually every aspect of design, engineering, manufacture, construction and project management.

-The term "supercritical" refers to main steam operating conditions, being above the critical pressure of water (221.5 bar).
-The significance of the critical point is the difference in density between steam and water.
-Above the critical pressure there is no distinction between steam and water, i.e. above 221.5 bar, water is a fluid.
+The term "supercritical" refers to main steam operating conditions, above the critical pressure of water i.e. 221.5 bar.
+The significance of the critical point is that at pressure ≥ 221.5 bar, the difference between steam and water vanishes.
+All water converts to steam in a flash, as there is no phase change process above critical pressure.

 Supercritical steam conditions improve the turbine cycle heat rate significantly over subcritical steam conditions.
-The extent of improvement depends on the main steam and reheat steam temperature for the given supercritical pressure.
-A typical supercritical cycle having turbine throttle pressure of 242 bar with temperatures for main steam and reheat steam as 565ºC and 593ºC respectively, will improve station heat rate by more than 5%.
-This results in fuel savings to the extent of 5%.
-Overall supercritical power plant efficiency of 42% is achievable with current supercritical parameters.
+The extent of improvement depends on the main steam and reheat steam temperatures for the given supercritical pressure.
+Advanced supercritical units improve the plant efficiency by about 5% over the conventional subcritical units.
+This results in fuel savings of up to 5%.

 The Quality Management Capability Centre (QMCC) ensures consistency in its offerings at all the stages of the project lifecycle and for all projects of L&T Power.
 The key objective of the Centre is to ensure a customer-centric organisation through the institutionalisation of processes and systems, and to meet the quality benchmarks of products and services against requirements established in contractual documents.